 For well over a year I have been working on a book that chronicles my resilient journey through adversity.
 I am more than 75% done with the first draft.
-I’m working hard to find the proper time to meet my goal of having the first draft done and to my publisher by the end of the year.
+I’m working hard to find the proper time to meet my goal of having the first draft done and to my publisher early in the new year.

 Where I am now in my book is a particularly humbling time within my journey (about a decade ago).
 As I reflect and write about that, it’s given me the opportunity to dive into and expand on a post I wrote and shared back on the first day of 2018.

 I thought I would share it again below, as some valuable lessons can be found within its words.
 Thank you for reading 🙂

 The simple definition of resilience is “the capacity to recover from difficulties”.
 I have constantly heard how “resilient” I am throughout the differing degrees of adversity that I have been faced with.
 When I look back at how I reacted and carried on through these situations I am struck by the fact that I could not have moved forward on my own.

 Back in 1990, at 23 years old, my life was quickly thrown upside down.
 Up until that point I had lived a life that I would say was charmed.
 Then tragedy struck when the love of my life, and the center of my amazing life, was suddenly killed in a car accident.

 I look back now and reflect on how was I able to get through each of those early dark days.
 Most people in my life at that time did not handle the situation very well.
 They said the wrong things.
 They expected me to react in an unrealistic manner.
 Or they avoided me all together.
 But in those darkest of days unexpected heroes emerged.
 People that allowed me to be me, but also forced me to continue to live life and move forward.
 While I was living through those days I didn’t stop and think about how much certain people were doing for me.
 It wasn’t until many years later that I could look back and put into perspective how those handful of people had such a part in my initial ability to exist and my ultimate resilience.